A male nurse who worked at a health care facility where a woman in a vegetative state gave birth has been charged with

 The victim, whose details have been withheld, gave birth to a healthy baby boy on 29 December, 2018.

 The woman, 29, has been at the Hacienda HealthCare facility for more than ten years and requires around-the-clock care.
 She is in a vegetative state and can’t speak, but responds to sound and can make facial gestures.

 Staff did not know the woman was pregnant until she literally began to give birth.
 It is believed Sutherland was one of her carers.
 The centre announced on the weekend that one of the woman’s doctors has since resigned and another has been suspended.

 A whistle-blower speaks out

-The shocking incident was first revealed when a staff member of the hospital turned whistle-blower.
+The terrible incident was first revealed when a staff member of the hospital turned whistle-blower.
 Media outlet, AZ Family, a Phoenix CBS affiliate, aired the story after it was approached by a woman “familiar with the situation”.
 The woman, a likely carer, wished to remain anonymous.

 The whistle-blower, whose face was hidden and voice disguised for the television interview, told reporter Briana Whitney she felt “anger and sadness” when she learned what had happened to the patient.